 Tie with a string in both directions.
 At this point, you can freeze any pasteles you are not going to cook and eat right away.
 Place them in resealable bags, date, label, and freeze.

 Bring a stock pot of salted water to a boil.
 Place the pasteles in the water, making sure they are submerged.
 Reduce the heat and simmer for 1 hour.

-Using tongs, remove the pasteles from the boiling water and place on a plate.
-Cut the string with kitchen scissors and very carefully (so the steam doesn't burn you) open the banana leaves and parchment paper and place on a serving plate.
+Using tongs, remove the pasteles from the boiling water and place them on a plate.
+Carefully cut the string of each with kitchen scissors and very carefully open the banana leaves and parchment paper.
+Place the pastel on a serving plate.

 How to Cook Frozen Pasteles